The Evolution Of Talent Acquisition In The US & Across The GlobeDecember 1, 2016

 The benefits of using RPO services are clear as the practices mentioned above are what is now required to not only secure a successful TA function but also to ensure that overall business objectives are met now and in the future.

 In our final two articles of this series, we will dive deeper into how a quality RPO partner can help you meet and exceed your 2017 business objectives and finally what the top five priorities are for CHROs in the new year.
-We encourage you to sign up for our weekly blog email so you don't miss a post in this series!
+We encourage you to sign up for regular updates so you don't miss a post in this series!

 As the director of consulting for WilsonHCG, Joe has been responsible for leading and executing global human capital consulting partnerships.
 He has deep technical expertise with more than 18 years in engineering, software and technology, coupled with more than 20 years of experience as a global talent acquisition leader for organizations that have undergone significant change, growth, mergers and acquisitions.
 Joe has held senior leadership roles in talent acquisition and global staffing for NCR, Cisco and Scientific Atlanta.
 His education includes a B.A. in communications from West Virginia University and a certificate in organizational development from Georgia State University.